 The ANCA-associated diseases are closely related and are distinguished by only a few clinical and pathologic criteria.

-Wegener granulomatosis is characterized by the presence of upper airway lesions, pulmonary infiltrates, and rapidly progressive glomerulonephritis.
+Granulomatosis with polyangiitis is characterized by the presence of upper airway lesions, pulmonary infiltrates, and rapidly progressive glomerulonephritis.
 Patients often present with pulmonary hemorrhage and renal failure.
 Pathologically, the lungs (and sometimes the upper airway lesions) show granulomatous inflammation.

 Churg-Strauss disease is characterized by allergic asthma and eosinophilia.
 Of patients with Churg-Strauss disease, 70-90% are positive for ANCA, primarily pANCAs.